telerik/winforms-docs/wordsprocessing/concepts/document-themes.md

 * __ThemeColorType__ is the same as in the previously mentioned constructor.

 In order to create colors that depend on the current document theme, you need to use __ThemableColor__ objects.
-Here is
-          how you create one:
+Here is how you create one:
-        #_C#_

 {{source=..\SamplesCS\WordsProcessing\Concepts\WordsProcessingDocumentThemes.cs region=radwordsprocessing-concepts-document-themes_1}}
 {{source=..\SamplesVB\WordsProcessing\Concepts\WordsProcessingDocumentThemes.vb region=radwordsprocessing-concepts-document-themes_1}}